kura-labs-org/C4_deployment-1.1/README.md

 - Be sure to follow the deployment instructions from this Repository

-- Document your progress.
-Also, document any issues you may have ran into and what you did to fix them.
+- Document your issue and what you did to fix it in a .md file in your repository.

 - Lastly, save your documentation and diagram into your repository.
 Submit your repository link to the LMS